 |<================ free grading period =======================>|

-Under ‘Rolling Membership‘, started in 2023, you are labelled as a member for 12 months from the beginning of the month in which you pay to join/renew, which can now generally span parts of two playing seasons.
-However, ECF considered it inconvenient to shift the grading period in line with this new period of membership – so they stayed with the traditional system of free grading of all games played in the season of joining/renew!
+Under ‘Rolling Membership‘, started in 2023, you are now regarded as a member for 12 months from the beginning of the month in which you pay to join/renew, which can now generally span parts of two playing seasons.
+However, ECF then considered it inconvenient to shift the grading period in line with this new period of membership – so they caused much confusion by stayed with the traditional system of free grading of all games played in the season of joining/renew!

 |<======= playing season 1 ======>||<======= playing season 2 =======>|